SMS Kronprinz Erzherzog Rudolf: World War I

 After Austria-Hungary declared war on Serbia in July 1914, beginning World War I, the ship was stationed in Cattaro Bay under Commander Richard Florio, the leader of Mining Command II.
 The force also included an old destroyer, four torpedo boats, a minelayer, and two minesweepers, among other minor vessels.
 She remained there for the duration of the conflict.
 On 29 November, the French submarine Cugnot slipped between the protective minefields outside Cattaro Bay and entered the bay, but she was spotted by the Kaiman-class torpedo boat 57 T, which raised the alarm.
 The Huszár-class destroyer Ulan and the Blitz-class torpedo gunboat Blitz, along with the Schichau-class torpedo boat 36, chased Cugnot, which was intending to attack Kronprinz Erzherzog Rudolf.
 Cugnot struck an underwater obstacle and cancelled the attack, and 57 T fired a torpedo at her, but the torpedo missed because the depth was set too low.
 Cugnot then escaped from the bay and out through the minefield gap.

 By early 1918, the long periods of inactivity had begun to wear on the crews of several warships at Cattaro, including Kronprinz Erzherzog Rudolf.
 On 1 February, the Cattaro Mutiny broke out, starting aboard the armored cruiser Sankt Georg and quickly spreading to other ships.
 Officers were confined to their quarters while a committee of sailors met to formulate a list of demands, which ranged from longer periods of leave and better rations to an end to the war, based on the United States President Woodrow Wilson's Fourteen Points.
 The following day, shore batteries loyal to the government fired on Kronprinz Erzherzog Rudolf as she steamed to the Bay of Teodo, the outermost part of Cattaro Bay.
 The batteries scored a single hit that killed two men, which prompted many of the mutinous ships to abandon the effort.
 On the morning of 3 February, the Erzherzog Karl-class battleships of the III Division arrived in Cattaro, which convinced the last holdouts to surrender.
 Trials on the ringleaders commenced quickly and four men were executed.

 With the end of the war in November 1918 and the dissolution of the Austro-Hungarian Empire, Kronprinz Erzherzog Rudolf was transferred to the fledgling Navy of the Kingdom of Serbs, Croats and Slovenes in March 1921.
-They renamed her Kumbor and classed her as a coastal defence ship, but she remained in their inventory only briefly, being broken up for scrap the following year.
+They renamed her Kumbor (for Kumbor, a port of Montenegro) and classed her as a coastal defence ship, but she remained in their inventory only briefly, being broken up for scrap the following year.